gbwriting/gbwriting.github.io/_characters/waverly.md

 * Moved in with the Brandon's the day she graduated high school
 * But had basically been living there already
 * Her father cut her off as soon as she graduated
-* Went to school at NYU and majored in art
+* Went to school at GU and majored in art

 <h3>Adult Life</h3>